 I worked for MLB for two years in the D.R. and seven in Manhattan.
 My duties included international player development, contract approvals, and working on MLB-operated events such as the World Baseball Classic, All-Star Futures Game, and Arizona Fall League.

 While in New York, I married my life’s second true love (in sequence, not importance) – Jessie.
 Jessie and I grew up together in Cupertino, California and, although the bustle of New York City was tons of fun, the pull of home was too strong.
-In 2018, we moved to Santa Cruz, where the decision of “beach or mountains” replaced “subway or taxi,” and I could doggedly begin to fulfill my imagined destiny of being a surfer.
+In 2018, after a final MLB assignment working the Arizona Fall League, we moved to Santa Cruz, where the decision of “beach or mountains” replaced “subway or taxi,” and I could doggedly begin to fulfill my imagined destiny of being a surfer.

-MLB retained me to work as a Consultant on the World Baseball Classic, but I needed even more of a baseball fix.
+MLB continues to retain me as a consultant on the World Baseball Classic, and I am Vice-Chair of SABR’s Asian Baseball Committee, but I needed even more of a baseball fix after leaving MLB full-time.
 So, I parlayed the coolest parts of my former job (traveling and watching baseball) into working with Bob Bavasi of Bavasi Sports Partners on his long-running JapanBall tours.
 While doing so, I earned certification as a Japan Travel Specialist from the Japanese Government’s National Tourism Organization and was quickly convinced to make baseball travel my professional focus.

 I am thrilled to continue exploring the world with fellow adventurous baseball lovers.

 I’ll see you at the ballpark!